 cURL API section

-- Go to cURL API section and click Generate. cURL Command is generated.
+- Click Generate. cURL Command is generated.

 - Click Copy to copy the cURL Command.
 Paste this cURL Command to any text editor.